 Sefton Carers is obliged to report any concerns related to the safety and wellbeing of an individual in cases where either the individual has made a disclosure of abuse or a member of staff feels there is a risk of abuse.
 If it is believed that a serious criminal offence has occurred and there is a clear and present danger to the vulnerable adult or other, then Sefton Carers staff have a duty to contact the police at the soonest opportunity.

-For more information, please contact Sefton Carers Centre Safeguarding Team on 0151 288 6060.
+For more information, please contact Sefton Carers Centre Safeguarding Team on 0151 288 6060 or visit: